0LNetworkCommunity/libra-legacy-v6/ol/documentation/devs/e2e_upgrade_test.md

   We need to make a `foo_stdlib.mv`, which will be submitted for upgrade.
 It is modified such that we can test if it is different than the production `stdlib.mv`

   The e2e test is located at `language/e2e-testsuite/src/tests/ol_upgrade_oracle.rs`.
 It tests if the current stack can take an alternate stdlib binary (.mv file).
 The alternate is exacly the same as what is build in source, except for there being a canary API: Upgrade::foo() which will only be callable if the upgrade was successful.

+  # Fixtures

+  TLDR; call the makefile to make fixtures.

+  There is a makefile in `/ol/fixtures/upgrade/make-e2e-upgrade-fixtures.mk` which needs to be called whenever there are major architectural changes, or changes to the Upgrade contract.
+Call with: `make -f make-e2e-upgrade-fixtures.mk fixtures`

   ## Building Fixtures

-  TLDR; We need to make a foo_stdlib.mv, which will be submitted for upgrade.

-  there is a makefile in `/ol/fixtures/upgrade/make-e2e-upgrade-fixtures.mk` which needs to be called whenever there are major architectural changes, or changes to the Upgrade contract.
-Call with: `make -f make-e2e-upgrade-fixtures.mk fixtures`

   The fixtures for creating this test are complex.
 We need:
   1. A "proposed" stdlib compile
   2. The tx scripts to call the ::foo() function
   ## Making the proposed upgrade stdlib
   1. First there needs to be a "proposed" new Stdlib compile.
   To create the compile, the Upgrade.move file, needs to contain the ::foo() function.